 The Crooked River is a highly sought after run for western boaters.
-The flows are inconsistent, typically short lives, and don't always happen.
-After a big snow year, or wet late winter / early fall you may catch the river running.
-It is one of those rivers that once it is runny many paddlers drop everything and head to put-in as it may be the only time that year there is water.
+The flows are inconsistent so it typically only runs a few days each year if at all..
+It is one of those rivers that once it is flowing many paddlers drop everything and head to put-in as it may be the only time that year there is water.

-Mile 2.3: Initiation (IV) starts almost 2 miles of class III+ to IV read and run rapids.
-This is a good warm up and will help you get a feel for the other large rapid on the river.
-Don't forget to look up as you are floating through Smith Rocks State Park.
-You may see climbing scattered through out the walls and spires of the park.
-Enjoy some flat water as you float through the park.
-This is also the last place to exit the river before moving down stream.
+Mile 2.35: Initiation (IV) starts 1.5 miles of continuous class III+ to IV read and run rapids.
+This is a good warm up and will help you get a feel for the other larger rapid on the river.

 Mile 7.5: Once you have left Smith Rocks you come to the first big rapid, Number One (IV).
 This rapid should be scouted on the right as the lines change with varying flows.

-Mile 9.4: After some more class III rapids you will reach Number Two (IV).
-This scout for this rapid is pretty easy on the right.
-Right or left of the island in the middle goes.
-There is a bit of a recovery pool at the bottom but picks back up in the section known as The Bumps.
+Mile 9.3: Number Two (IV) can be scouted on the the right.
+There is a bit of a recovery pool at the bottom before the action picks in the section known as The Bumps.

-Mile 10.5: After paddling through The Bumps you will come to is Wap-de-Doodle (IV) comes quickly after the river bends to the left.
+Mile 10.4: Wap-de-Doodle (IV) comes quickly after the river bends to the left.
 This is one of the more intimidating rapids with some big holes, waves, and a couple different lines.
 Scouting is tough but can be done from the right or the left side of the river.

 Mile 11.6 There are a bunch of fun class III rapids with some fun drops that keep things exciting as you move down stream.
 The three bridges that span the Crooked River at Peter Skene Ogden State Scenic View Point are a nice marker of where you are at on the river.